Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Je gebruikt een niet-ondersteunde browser.
 Deze site kan er anders uitzien dan je verwacht.

-Using existentialist philosophy and thinking, this course provides an intellectual framework for students to reflect on their thoughts, emotions and behavior in relation to the climate crisis.
+Using existentialist philosophy and thinking, this course provides an intellectual framework for students to reflect on their thoughts, feelings and behaviour in relation to the climate crisis.
 It also encourages them to make (new) life choices.
-The course consists of three parts: (1) existentialism as philosophy; (2) existentialism as therapy and (3) existentialism in action.
+The course consists of three parts: (1) existentialism as philosophy; (2) existentialism as therapy; and (3) existentialism in action.
+After a general introduction to the course and climate emotions, the first part of the course discusses the following topics: (1) what is existentialism; (2) inter-being-in-the-world; (3) facing the universe and our death; and (4) human growth.
+In the second part, students learn about (1) the existential dimension of psychotherapy; (2) ecopsychology; and (3) urban nature.
+The last part focuses on (1) values and action and (2) rethinking hope.

 Timetable